-If an atom approaches another atom this affects the possible eigen states of the electrons because they are then in the vicinity of two positively charged nuclei.
+If an atom approaches another atom this affects the possible eigenstates of the electrons because they are then in the vicinity of two positively charged nuclei.
 The possible wave functions for single electrons in the presence of several nuclei are called molecular orbitals.
 Molecular orbitals can be approximated by linear combinations of atomic orbitals (LCAO).
-If the wave functions of two atomic s orbitals with the same sign (corresponding to the situation that they oscillate in phase) are combined they form a new a bonding molecular orbital called a σ -orbital, ($\phi{\sigma} \propto \phi_s^1 + \phi_s^2$, in the lower middle of Figure 1.2).
-The energy of an electron occupying a bonding molecular σ orbital is lower than that of an electron in an atomic s orbital.
+If the wave functions of two atomic s orbitals with the same sign (corresponding to the situation that they oscillate in phase) are combined they form a new a bonding molecular orbital called a σ-orbital, ( $\varphi{\rm σ} \propto \varphi{\rm s}^1 + \varphi{\rm s}^2$ , in the lower middle of Figure 1.3).
+The energy of an electron occupying a bonding molecular $\sigma$ orbital is lower than that of an electron in an atomic s orbital.
 This is the driving force for molecular bonds.
-So, if, for example, two hydrogen atoms with a single electron in an s orbital approach, both electrons can then be found in the newly formed bonding σ -orbital.
-The probability density of finding the electrons at a certain place of the molecular σ -orbital can again be calculated from the corresponding molecular orbital φ{σ} using (1.2).
+So, if, for example, two hydrogen atoms with a single electron in an s orbital approach, both electrons can then be found in the newly formed bonding $\sigma$ -orbital.
+The probability density of finding the electrons at a certain place of the molecular $\sigma$ -orbital can again be calculated from the corresponding molecular orbital $\varphi{\sigma}$ using (1.2).
 Notably, an orbital can only be occupied by a maximum of two electrons with opposite spins (We will discuss the meaning of electron spins further below.)
-If two atomic s-orbitals with opposite signs (corresponding to the situation that they oscillate out of phase) are combined they form an anti-bonding molecular σ^ -orbital, $\phi{\sigma} \propto \phi_s^1 - \phi_s^2$ (in the upper middle of Figure 1.2).
-Electrons in anti-bonding σ^ -orbitals have higher energies than electrons in bonding σ -orbitals (orbital energies are visualized as horizontal lines on the right in Figure 1.2, the corresponding electrons with opposite spins as arrows on these lines).
-By absorbing a photon with an energy corresponding to the difference between these orbitals one of the electrons in the bonding σ -orbital can be excited into the antibonding σ^ orbital.
-The large energy gap of the $\sigma \to \sigma^$ transition usually requires excitation with photons corresponding to UV-light.
-The anti-bonding σ^ -orbital has one nodal plane, which constitutes a region of zero electron density.
-Therefore, a $\sigma \rightarrow \sigma^$ excitation very often leads to bond breakage.
-Notably, it is a convention to assign anti-bonding orbitals also by a star, which is not to be confused with the meaning of the star in equations such as (1.2) where it assigns the earlier mentioned transformation of the imaginary part of the wave function.
+If two atomic s-orbitals with opposite signs (corresponding to the situation that they oscillate out of phase) are combined they form an antibonding molecular $\sigma^$ -orbital, $\varphi{\sigma} \propto \varphi{s}^1 - \varphi{s}^2$ (in the upper middle of Figure 1.3).
+Electrons in antibonding $\sigma^$ -orbitals have higher energies than electrons in bonding $\sigma$ -orbitals (orbital energies are visualized as horizontal lines on the right in Figure 1.3, the corresponding electrons with opposite spins as arrows on these lines).
+By absorbing a photon with an energy corresponding to the energy difference between these orbitals one of the electrons in the bonding $\sigma$ -orbital can be excited into the antibonding $\sigma^$ orbital.
+The large energy gap of the $\sigma \rightarrow \sigma^$ transition usually requires excitation with photons corresponding to UV light.
+The antibonding $\sigma^$ -orbital has one nodal plane, which constitutes a region of zero electron density.
+Therefore, a $\sigma \rightarrow \sigma^$ excitation can lead to bond breakage.
+Notably, it is a convention to assign antibonding orbitals also by a star, which is not to be confused with the meaning of the star in equations such as (1.2) where it assigns the earlier mentioned transformation of imaginary parts of the wave functions.

-The second simplest atomic orbitals are p-orbitals (left-hand side in Figure 1.3).
+The second simplest atomic orbitals are p-orbitals (left-hand side in Figure 1.4).
 They have a nodal plane at the nucleus and the sign of the real part of the wave function is always opposite across this nodal plane.
-Two atomic p-orbitals of appropriate relative orientation at neighbouring nuclei can form molecular π -orbitals.2 In organic atomic orbitals molecular orbitals corresponding energy levels Figure 1.3 Schematic construction of bonding and anti-bonding molecular π -orbitals from atomic p-orbitals in the case of ethene.
+Two atomic p-orbitals of appropriate relative orientation at neighbouring nuclei can form molecular $\pi$ -orbitals.2) In organic molecules and biomolecules most $\pi$ -orbitals are found at

+Figure 1.4 Schematic construction of bonding and antibonding molecular $\pi$ -orbitals from atomic p-orbitals in the case of ethene.

-2) Also, a molecular σ-orbital can be constructed from two atomic p-orbitals if the latter are oriented parallel to the bond axis (perpendicular to the ones shown in Figure 1.3).
-In general, molecular orbitals are defined as a σ -orbital when they are symmetrical with respect to a rotation about the bond axis.
+2) Also, a molecular σ-orbital can be constructed from two atomic p-orbitals if the latter are orientated parallel to the bond axis (perpendicular to the ones shown in Figure 1.3).
+In general, molecular orbitals are defined as a $\sigma$ -orbital when they are symmetrical with respect to a rotation about the bond axis.